Long Island Dog Bite Lawyer

 - Deep lacerations: If the dog punctures the skin, the victim may sustain a deep laceration and have excessive bleeding.

-- Traumatic brain injuries (TBI): If the dog knocked you to the ground and you hit your head or it bit your scalp, you could have sustained a TBI.
-A TBI can range from mild to moderate to severe.
+- Traumatic brain injuries (TBI): If the dog knocked you to the ground and you hit your head, or it bit your scalp, you could have sustained a TBI.
 You may experience headaches, confusion, and problems with speech, among other symptoms.

 - Broken bones or fractures: If you fall to the ground when the dog attacks you, you could use your arms and legs to break your fall.
 As a result, you could fracture your wrist, hand, or ankles.